 Global enforcement of anti-corruption laws has increased substantially in recent years, with more frequent voluntary self-disclosure by companies, aggressive investigations (including coordinated investigations across countries and governmental authorities) and enforcement proceedings by U.S. and non-U.S. governmental agencies, and assessment of significant civil and criminal fines, penalties, and other sanctions against companies and individuals.
 Companies in the healthcare sector have been a particular focus of government enforcement in recent years.
 We also face the risk of unauthorized payments, offers of payments or requests for payments being made by our employees, intermediaries, channel partners and their sub-parties, customers or customer representatives, consultants, or other representatives.
 We may face liability under anti-corruption laws based upon the actions or inactions of these parties even when they are not subject to our control and/or are not contractually bound to us.
 We may also face liability from employee misconduct, such as fraud, which cannot always be deterred or prevented.
-Enforcement of anti-corruption laws in the healthcare industry in recent years has focused in international operations, particularly in countries such as China, Brazil, Mexico, and Russia.
-China's anti-corruption agency, the National Supervisory Commission, has the power to investigate government officials and individuals), seize assets, and recommend cases for prosecution.
+Enforcement of anti-corruption laws in the healthcare industry in recent years has focused on international operations, particularly in countries such as China, Brazil, Mexico, and Russia.
+China's anti-corruption agency, the National Supervisory Commission, has the power to investigate government officials and individuals employed by state-owned entities and public institutions and to collect evidence (including from private companies and individuals), seize assets, and recommend cases for prosecution.
 In recent years, the Chinese judicial branch has publicly disclosed an increasing number of judgments against government officials and others found to have engaged in corruption and other misconduct across many industries; certain of these judgments contain references that identify some of our products, employees, and channel partners.
 We review these judgments and other concerns we identify and conduct internal inquiries where appropriate.
-Additionally, 2018 amendments to China's Anti-Unfair Competition Law revised the definition of commercial bribery to include conduct "seeking transaction opportunities or competitive advantage."
-Consequences for violations include civil, administrative, and criminal penalties for businesses that commit acts of unfair compe
+Additionally, 2018 amendments to China's Anti-Unfair Competition Law revised the definition of commercial bribery to include conduct "seeking transaction opportunities or competition (including